 There’s no doubt about it, being a homeowner is a big job.

-If you’ve rented in the past, you probably didn’t realize how much maintenance you weren’t doing on your home.
-I know that at our previous apartment complex, the maintenance crew took care of the yard work, regularly cleaned the gutters, pressure-washed the buildings, turned our outdoor faucets on and off with the season, replaced A/C filters, tuned up our HVAC system and more.
+If you’ve rented in the past — or owned a home with an HOA — you probably didn’t realize how much maintenance you weren’t doing on your home.
+At our apartment complex, the maintenance crew took care of the yard work, regularly cleaned the gutters, pressure-washed the buildings, turned our outdoor faucets on and off with the season, replaced A/C filters, tuned up our HVAC system, and more.

-According to Get Rich Slowly‘s JD Roth, every $1 spent on home maintenance could help you avoid up to $100 of repairs.
-JD’s home inspector says that in many cases, hundreds or thousands of dollars’ worth of home damage could have been avoided by a few minutes and $10 on the part of the homeowner.
+According to Get Rich Slowly‘s JD Roth, every $1 spent on home maintenance could help you avoid up to $100 of repairs down the road.
+JD’s home inspector says that in many cases, homeowners could have avoided thousands of dollars’ worth of damage with only $10 and a few minutes.

-So if you’re ready to start saving money this weekend, pick one or more of these DIY home maintenance tasks and get to it.
+So, if you’re ready to start some relatively easy home maintenance this weekend, pick one or more of these money saving home maintenance tips, and get to it.

 Save Energy to Save Money